MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Limitations of the Approach and its Ethical and Societal Implications

 \section{Limitations of the Approach and its Ethical and Societal Implications}

-The toy environments are meant to be design and debug testbeds and not for engineering/tuning the final agent HPs.
-As such, they are extremely cheap compared to complex environments and (as one would expect), they can only be used to draw high-level insights that transfer and are likely not as discriminating as complex environments for many of the finer changes between RL agents.
-They also cannot be used directly to determine the values of hyperparameters (HPs) to use on complex environments.
-Just as complex environments require bigger NNs, they would need correspondingly different HPs, such as bigger replay buffers.
+While we do not see any limitations regarding the complex environment wrappers in \textit{MDP Playground} beyond the limitations of complex environments themselves, we would like to caution against some limitations for the toy environments.
+Toy environments in \textit{MDP Playground} are meant to be analysis and debug testbeds and not for tuning the final agent hyperparameters (HPs) for use on complex environments.
+They are extremely cheap compared to complex environments and (as one would expect), can only be used to draw high-level insights and are likely not as differentiating as complex environments for many of the finer changes between RL agents.
+As also mentioned in \shortciteA{benchmark_lottery_arxiv_21}, a lot of tricks may be involved in achieving SOTA scores on complex benchmarks and the toy environments cannot be expected to be predictive of performance on such benchmarks.
+Finally, Multi-Agent RL, Multi Objective RL, and Time Varying MDPs (amongst others) are beyond the scope of the currently implemented toy environments. \chngdjaircrc{We also note here that we currently consider partial observability only in the reward dynamics and not in the transition dynamics.
+Introducing partial observability also in the transition dynamics is an interesting avenue for future work.}